Stupid Simple System

 Pros

-• Website + CRM + automation combined
+• Website + CRM + automation, all in one price

-• Built specifically for contractors
+• Built specifically for how contractors actually work

-• 30-40 page SEO websites
+• 30-40 page SEO website, not a 5-page template

-• Missed call text back included
+• Missed call text back baked right in

-• Review automation included
+• Review automation running in the background

 Cons

-• Monthly commitment required
+• Monthly commitment (no contracts though, cancel anytime)

-• Less customization than agencies
+• Less design customization than a $10K agency build

-• Newer option in the market
+• Newer approach in the market

 Watch Out